elkingarcia11/schwab-web-socket-client/README.md

 ## Data Format

+Data is saved to CSV files in the `data/` folder:

+- Equity data: `data/equity/SYMBOL.csv`
+- Options data: `data/options/SYMBOL.csv`

+**See the `data/` folder for example output files showing the exact format and column structure.**

 ### Chart Data (CHART_EQUITY)

 CSV files contain all fields from the API plus an ET time column: